Chu Silk Manuscript: Content

 The Chu Silk Manuscript is 47 cm long and 38 cm wide, with worn edges and folds.
 Exposure to light has made some portions dark and unreadable, but infrared photography helped to decipher some illegible portions.

 This silken document contains 926 ancient characters in three sections, each of which involves some aspect of the lunisolar Chinese calendar.
-Li and Cook (1999) call them the "Year (Inner Long Text)", "Seasons (Inner Short Text)", and "Months (Surrounding Text)".
+Li and Cook call them the "Year (Inner Long Text)", "Seasons (Inner Short Text)", and "Months (Surrounding Text)".

 The Inner Long and Short Text are alternate blocks, respectively with thirteen lines of text upright and with eight lines inverted (cf. Greek Boustrophedon).
-Jao Tsung-I (Lawton 1991:178) proposes the former section is written right side up because it discusses the creation myths of the Chu people, and the latter is upside down because it describes events when heaven is in disarray.
+Jao Tsung-I proposes the former section is written right side up because it discusses the creation myths of the Chu people, and the latter is upside down because it describes events when heaven is in disarray.